Sarong: Sri Lanka

-Sarongs are very common in Sri Lanka and worn only by men.
+Sarongs or 'sarung' are very common in Sri Lanka and worn only by men.
 (A similar garment is worn by women.
 However, the women's garment is called redda, which is a wrap-around skirt.)
 It is the standard garment for most men in rural and even some urban communities.
 However, most men of upper social classes (whose public attire is usually trousers) wear the sarong only for ceremonial purposes, as a convenient night garment or only within the confines of the house.
-The Tamil-speaking communities, the Sri Lankan Tamils and the Sri Lankan Moors people also call it saaram or chaaram.
+The Tamil-speaking communities, the Sri Lankan Tamils and the Sri Lankan Moors people also call it saram or charam.

 Statistically, the number of people wearing sarong as their primary public attire is on the decline in Sri Lanka, the reason being that the sarong carries the stigma of being the attire for less-educated lower social classes.
 However, there is a trend toward adopting the sarong as a fashionable garment or as a formal garment worn with national pride, only on special occasions.
 Political and social leaders of Sri Lanka who want to portray their humility and closeness to the common person and their nationalism, choose a variation of the sarong nicknamed the "national" as their public attire.